lribeiroalves/PyTradeGames/README.md

 #### Back-end

-The back-end was developed with Python3 and Flask, using the app factory pattern for the project layout, where and object 'app' is created once, and its passed to factorys where it is changed and returned with some other function or feature.
+The back-end was developed with Python3 and Flask, using the app factory pattern for the project layout, where and object 'app' is instantiated once, and it is passed to factories where it is changed and returned with some other function or feature.

-The mananagement of the configuration and environment files, and also the factorys integration was implemented with **DynaConf**.
+The management of the configuration and environment files, and also the factories integration, was implemented with **DynaConf**.

-In this project, flask extensions was used to implement the app factory, and by feature, they are:
+In this project, flask extensions were used to implement the app factory, and by feature, they are:

 - Login management (Flask-Login)
-  - Manages user session, login and logout, restrict views to legged-in users and protect session cookies
+  - Manages user session, login and logout, restrict views to logged-in users and protect session cookies
 - Admin Interface (Flask-Admin)
   - Creates an user-friendly interface for database management.
 - Database ORM (Flask-SQLAlchemy)